 The game ball shall be: size 3 – U8; size 4 – U10 &12; size 5 - U14 and above.

 LAW 3 NUMBERS OF PLAYERS

-There will be 5 players per side, one of whom is a designated goalkeeper.
+There will be 5 players per side in one of whom is a designated goalkeeper.
 The match may not start if either team consists of fewer than 3 players.
 Players may roster for one team only and may play only for that team.
 Players must participate in at minimum 2 games in pool play to be eligible for knock out round play.
 Tournament director has the discretion to allow double rostering in special circumstances.
 These players will carry the team mark for both teams in which they are rostered.
-Rosters are capped at 10 players.

 LAW 4 PLAYERS' EQUIPMENT

 The basic player equipment shall be a numbered (minimum 3") jersey (shirt, plus alternate color), shorts, socks, shin guards and soccer shoes.
 Goalkeepers will wear colored jersey to distinguish themselves from the other players.